 Nothing but lemonade for me the year don’t worry :/ Personally I could do with Chelsea TV coverage getting a revamp – it’s feeling a bit samey to me, very focused on the presenters and the BBC’s view of the show.
 The endless hyperbole gets on my t*ts a bit but perhaps the Chelsea format also needs a shake-up – have the show gardens aspect exhausted their potential to develop?
 I’m not sure…what do you think?

-On top of all the Chelsea excitement this week, it’s true….
-Laura and Elaine are now Tweeting using @3growbags – a feat not to be underestimated or indeed anticipated with any hope of success.
 After son Toby gave her close tuition at the weekend Elaine announced “I’ve Retweeted!” as though a long hoped for bodily function had finally occurred.
 It followed her first photo post – a gloomy image of flowers that wouldn’t look out of place in The Exorcist, with the quirky caption ‘My Sweetpeas’ which, to be fair, you do actually need to have explained.
-We haven’t had Laura in action yet but stand by for something like this to be posted: ‘Tim pls let the dogs out.
-Crunchie still @thefarm I’m #20 in tea queue’.
+We haven’t had Laura in action yet but stand by for something like this to be posted: ‘Tim have you got my purse?
+I’m #20 in tea queue’.
 I fear a basic misunderstanding about Twitter.

 But never underestimate a Growbag – after soft fruit cuttings, how hard can Twitter be?
 We’ll find out this week – do follow us @3growbags